 Yandex Cloud

 The PXF settings you can configure using the Yandex Cloud tools match those in the Greenplum® pxf-application.properties configuration file.
-It describes the features of the PXF protocol.
-In Greenplum® clusters, PXF settings have the default values.
+It describes the PXF protocol features.
+In Greenplum® clusters, the PXF settings have the default values.
 To optimize working with external tables, you can update the PXF settings using the Yandex Cloud interfaces rather than edit the file.

 Management console